wtfty/DesktopCommanderMCP/README.md

 ```
 filepath.ext
 <<<<<<< SEARCH
-existing code to replace
+content to find
 =======
-new code to insert
+new content
 >>>>>>> REPLACE
 ```